flame/blis/docs/BLISObjectAPI.md

 ## Basic vs expert interfaces

 The functions listed in this document belong to the "basic" interface subset of the BLIS object API.
-There is a companion "expert" interface that mirrors the basic interface, except that it also contains at least one additional parameter that is only of interest to experts and library developers.
+There is a companion "expert" interface that mirrors the basic interface, except that it also contains two additional parameters that are only of interest to experts and library developers.
 The expert interfaces use the same name as the basic function names, except for an additional "_ex" suffix.
 For example, the basic interface for `gemm` is
 ```c
 void bli_gemm
      (